-As required in PA 07-166, the Faculty Consulting Oversight committee meets on an on-going basis in order to review the University's compliance with PA 07-166, and to file annual reports regarding such compliance with the University's Board of Trustees and to the Legislature.
-This document is
+As required in CGS 1-84(r), the Faculty Consulting Oversight committee meets on an on-going basis in order to review the University's compliance with CGS 1-84(r), and to file annual reports regarding such compliance with the University's Board of Trustees and to the Legislature.
+This document is the sixth of such reports.
+The Committee's responsibility is to ensure that the University complies with the provisions of the Act and the University's policies and procedures on consulting.
+It may also make recommendation for improvements to the consulting program.